Health and Safety Guide When Travelling To Bali

 • If you have no access to your cash or accounts contact a family member or friend to transfer you some money.

-• Call your travel insurer for help and check what you’d be covered for.
+• Call your travel insurer for help and check what you can be covered for.

 Lost Passports